microsoft/Tools-for-Health-Data-Anonymization/README.md

 - nodesByName('_name_'): return descendants of node name '_name_'.
 Nodes in bundle resource and contained list will be excluded.

 ### Parameters
-Parameters affect the de-identification methods specified in the FHIR path rules.
+Parameters affect the anonymization methods specified in the FHIR path rules.

 |Method| Parameter | Affected fields | Valid values | Default value | Description
 | ----- | ----- | ----- | ----- | ----- | ----- |